🚨 Get Your Free NFT Certificate Mint by Completing the Web3 Exam! START NOW

 KuCoin Wallet Review: CONS

-Up to this point in the KuCoin wallet review, we’ve already discussed the main benefits that you can expect whilst using KuCoin as your go-to option of a cryptocurrency wallet.
+Up to this point in the KuCoin wallet review, we’ve already discussed the main benefits that you can expect whilst using KuCoin as your go-to option for a cryptocurrency wallet.
 The benefits are, for a fact, rather notable!

 Before you make a final decision, though, there are still things that need to be mentioned and elaborated on - things that aren’t perhaps as nice to hear as the ones we’ve already gone through up to this point in the review.